-So what’s all the fuss with solar power gross or net feed in tariffs?
+So what’s all the fuss with solar power gross or net feed-in tariffs?
 Here in Australia and especially on the Gold Coast we are perfectly situated to take full advantage of the power constantly being produced by the sun.
-Solar power systems are connected to your properties switch board and then to the electricity grid through an electricity meter to allow feed in of solar power to the power grid.
-This is done through one of two type of solar power feed in tariffs – a gross feed in tariff or a net feed in tariff.
+Solar power systems are connected to your property switchboard and then to the electricity grid through an electricity meter to allow feed-in of solar power to the power grid.
+This is done through one of two types of solar power feed-in tariffs – a gross feed-in tariff or a net feed-in tariff.

-Solar power gross feed in tariffs work by connecting a solar power system in such a way that all the solar power that you produce is fed through an electricity meter BEFORE any of that solar power is consumed inside the house.
+Solar power gross feed-in tariffs work by connecting a solar power system in such a way that all the solar power that you produce is fed through an electricity meter BEFORE any of that solar power is consumed inside the house.
 From there the solar power produced can either be fed back into your property to power any loads which are consuming power at the time or it will be fed back into the power grid to be used somewhere down the street.
-In Queensland a gross feed in tariff is available but I would not recommend it as your electricity retailers will only pay a very low rate for your solar power: whilst they will very happily charge you a much larger rate for power that you consume!
-NSW did have a gross solar power feed in tariff in place of 60c per kWh – this was an amazing offer but was not sustainable, the NSW government has since dropped its feed in tariff all together.
+In Queensland a gross feed-in tariff is available but I would not recommend it as your electricity retailers will only pay a very low rate for your solar power: whilst they will very happily charge you a much larger rate for power that you consume!
+NSW did have a gross solar power feed-in tariff in place of 60c per kWh – this was an amazing offer but was not sustainable, the NSW government has since dropped its feed-in tariff altogether.

 Making the most of the 8c solar power net feed in tariff

 What size solar power system is best for you?